ivanmudarth/JobBoard/How to Test Features/Feature4.md

 ### How to test Feature 4: Filter

 To test this feature, once the app is launched, sign in to an account (sign up for an account if you dont have one).

-From there you will be taken the job filter page and see all the jobs in the database.
+From there you will be taken the Home page.
+Navigate to the job filter page by clicking on Filter in the Nav bar on the top and see all the jobs in the databse

 ![Screen Shot 2023-03-27 at 9 42 26 PM](https://user-images.githubusercontent.com/33183884/228105177-ca1e308e-ba6e-4a05-a300-1330a43738cd.png)